danialjivraj/lost-mazer/README.md

      width="300"
      align="right" />

-**Lost Mazer** is a halloween-themed 3D horror game built in Unity where players must navigate a haunted maze, uncover a chilling mystery, and escape from a terrifying stalker.
+**Lost Mazer** is a first-person halloween-themed 3D horror game built in Unity where players must navigate a haunted maze, uncover a chilling mystery, and escape from a terrifying stalker.

 ### Story and Objective